Martin Sorrell: S4 Capital

-In May 2018, Sorrell acquired Derriston Capital, a cash shell listed on the London Stock Exchange, with plans to create a marketing company called S4 Capital.
-Sorrell invested $53 million of his money, and raised $15 million more from investors.
-In July 2018, S4 Capital purchased MediaMonks (now known as Monks) for $350 million, using a share issue to fund the purchase.
-Sorrell's previous employer, WPP, claimed that he was using confidential information by pursuing the deal.
-In December 2018, S4 Capital purchased MightyHive for $150 million.
-In June 2019, S4 Capital acquired the Melbourne company BizTech.
-By this point, the company had 1,300 employees, including a number of ex-WPP employees.
-In October 2019, MightyHive announced that it was merging with ConversionWorks, a company which works with Boots, Diageo and Giffgaff.
-Other mergers include TheoremOne, and XX Artists, both in 2022.
+In May 2018, Sorrell acquired Derriston Capital, a cash shell listed on the London Stock Exchange, as the foundation for a new digital-only marketing services company, S4 Capital.
+Sorrell invested $53 million of his own money and raised an additional $15 million from investors.

+In July 2018, S4 Capital purchased MediaMonks (now .monks) for $350 million, funded through a share issue.
+S4 Capital subsequently pursued a rapid acquisition-led expansion strategy, adding MightyHive in 2018, followed by BizTech, ConversionWorks, TheoremOne, XX Artists and other specialist agencies between 2019 and 2022.

+At its peak in 2021, S4 Capital reached a market capitalisation of approximately £4 billion, with Media.Monks widely described in industry reporting as having a multi-billion-dollar valuation.

+Valuation decline

+Beginning in 2022, S4 Capital issued multiple profit warnings amid slower digital-advertising spending, delayed client activity and integration challenges following its rapid acquisition programme.
+The company also delayed publication of audited results in 2022, which contributed to sharp market sell-offs.

+Between 2021 and 2024, S4 Capital's share price declined by more than 98% from its peak, reducing its market capitalisation from roughly £4 billion to close to £100 million.
+This collapse also implied a dramatic reduction in the valuation of Media.Monks, whose acquisition-era valuation was no longer supported by market pricing.

+Analysts attributed the downturn to over-expansion, margin compression, integration costs and a more challenging market for digital-only advertising groups.
+Sorrell has remained Executive Chairman throughout the period.

 Controversies

 In 2017, following criticism about his pay from investors, Sorrell agreed to a pay cut that would have reduced his salary from £46 million in 2016 to £13 million by 2021.

 In April 2018, Sorrell left WPP after 33 years, following allegations of personal misconduct and misuse of company assets.
 Sorrell has denied the allegations.

 The Financial Times in an investigation around the circumstances of his departure from WPP has commented that what “emerged is a picture of routine verbal abuse of underlings and a blending of Sir Martin’s corporate and private life that jarred with some colleagues — particularly over his company expenditure, some of which was also extended to his wife”.
 This included allegations that Sorrell visited a brothel paid for with company funds.
 Sorrell has denied these allegations.

 As of April 2021, WPP and Martin Sorrell remain entangled in a legal battle over a disputed payout over allegedly leaked information to media following Martin Sorrell's resignation.